Data Visualisation Tools

 • The paid plan is required to unlock all features and options

 Datawrapper is a tool for creating interactive charts and maps.
-It lets you upload your data and create a visualization, which you can embed on your website or blog.
-The visualizations are responsive, meaning they will resize to fit the containing element’s width.
+It lets you upload your data and create a visualisation, which you can embed on your website or blog.
+The visualisations are responsive, meaning they will resize to fit the containing element’s width.

 Datawrapper is free to use and open source.
 It has a paid version with more features, but the free version is more than adequate for most uses.

-It offers a wide range of visualization types, including bar charts, line charts, pie charts, scatter plots, and more.
-This makes it easy to find the right visualization for your data.
+It offers a wide range of visualisation types, including bar charts, line charts, pie charts, scatter plots, and more.
+This makes it easy to find the right visualisation for your data.

 There is no fuss when it comes to using this software.
-Even for users unfamiliar with data visualization.
-The interface is intuitive, and it is easy to create a visualization.
+Even for users unfamiliar with data visualisation.
+The interface is intuitive, and it is easy to create a visualisation.

 Key features of Datawrapper

-• It allows the user to share visualization via email, social media, or embedded on a website or blog.
+• It allows the user to share visualisation via email, social media, or embedded on a website or blog.

 • Ease of customization is yet another feature that gives the user leverage to create output as per specific requirements.

-• Datawrapper is a very affordable option for data visualization, with plans starting at just $9 per month.
+• Datawrapper is a very affordable option for data visualisation, with plans starting at just $9 per month.

 Pros: